-In that competition not only did I beat all my competitors, I set a national record as well.
+In that competition not only did I beat all my competitors, but I also set a national record as well.

 I thought to myself, I kinda like this lightweight thing!

-The problem was, for the next 5 years, I embraced the fact that I was a lightweight.
+The problem was, for the next five years, I embraced the fact that I was a lightweight.

 And that meant through all my prime developing years, I was starving myself.

-Here I was going for 2 hour rows on an empty stomach (I was well and truly fat adapted), getting home and having a small bowl of skim milk and low salt cornflakes, before going to classes for 4 hours...
+Here I was, going for two-hour rows on an empty stomach.
+(I was well and truly fat-adapted.)
+I'd be getting home and having a small bowl of skim milk and low-salt cornflakes, before going to classes for four hours.

 Looking back, these years laid the foundation for my future health woes.
 In fact, even during these years, I started to suffer from health issues.

-My days rowing were a blast.
-And I did make some good achievements.
+My days of rowing were a blast.
+And I did enjoy some grand achievements.

 But it didn't last.

-After one promising season - where I sacrificed all the pleasures of university summer (fishing, beaches, babes, beer and relaxing), my dreams of elite level rower came to an end.
+After one promising season, where I sacrificed all the pleasures of university life in the summer (fishing, beaches, babes, beer and relaxing), my dreams of being an Olympic-level rower came to an end.

 Nope, it was nothing like that.